How to Get an Emergency Loan in the Philippines: Options, Advantages, and Disadvantages

 No need for credit checks and income documents—just make sure your collateral is authentic and valuable.
 Pawnshops charge interest rates as low as 1% over a one-month term.

-Note that pawning your valuable items can be risky.
+Note that pawning valuable items can be risky.
 You might not get it back if you fail to pay the amount you borrowed within the loan term.

 👍 Advantages of Pawning